rsdoiel/antenna/archives/2025/libraries_2025.11.md

 date: 2025-03-17, from: Association of Research Libraries News

-<p>Last Updated on March 20, 2025, 8:52 am ET Sign up to receive the Day in Review by email.
+<p>Last Updated on March 20, 2025, 3:28 pm ET Sign up to receive the Day in Review by email.
 Jump to: Tuesday, March 18 &#124; Wednesday, March 19 &#124; Thursday,...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-march-17-20/">Day in Review (March 17–20)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>